awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

    1. For **Service account role**, select the name of the IAM role that you've attached the Amazon EBS CSI driver IAM policy to\.

-   1. If you select **Override existing configuration for this add\-on on the cluster\.**, then one or more of the settings for the existing add\-on can be overwritten with the Amazon EKS add\-on settings\.
-If you don't enable this option and there's a conflict with your existing settings, the operation fails with an error message to help you resolve the conflict\.
-Before selecting this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to self\-manage\.
-For more information about managing Amazon EKS add\-ons, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.
+   1. For **Conflict resolution method**, select one of the options\.
+For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

    1. Select **Update**\.